 While it is not possible to determine the number and location of any repair works that may be required during the life of the project, an estimated average of one export cable repair every 10 years within the SAC is included in the Information to Support HRA (document reference 5.3).
 It is estimated that 300m sections would be removed and replaced per repair with a disturbance width of 10m and therefore an area of 3,000m2 (0.003km2) per repair combined with approximately 150m2 for any anchor placement associated with repair works (based on 6 anchors per vessel).
-Due to the short term, temporary and small scale nature of any maintenance works (if required) there would be no effect on the form or function of the sandbank systems or on the sandbank communities and therefore no adverse effect on site integrity (see section 7.4.1.1.2 of the Information to support HRA report).
+Due to the short term, temporary and small scale nature of any maintenance works (if required) there would be no effect on the form or function of the sandbank systems and the sandbank communities and S.spinulosa reef would rapidly recover.
+Therefore there would be no adverse effect on site integrity (see section 7.4.1.1.2 and 7.4.2.1.2 of the Information to support HRA report).